-We are supporting an ongoing investigator-initiated single-arm, open-label Phase 1b/2 trial in France by the Groupe Francophone des Myélodysplasies, or GFM, to expand the safety and efficacy data set in MDS and AML patients treated with the combination of APR-246 and azacitidine.
-The trial was initiated in September 2018 and reached the target enrollment in July 2019.
+We are supporting an ongoing investigator-initiated single-arm, open-label Phase 1b/2 trial in France by the Groupe Francophone des Myélodysplasies, or GFM, under lead investigator Prof. Pierre Fenaux, to expand the adverse event and efficacy data set in MDS and AML patients treated with the combination of APR-246 and azacitidine.
+The trial was initiated in September 2018 and reached final enrollment of 53 patients in July 2019.
+The median age of enrolled patients is 73 years.
+Thirty-four of 53 patients (64%) had a diagnosis of MDS and 19/53 (36%) with AML.
+At baseline, 74% of MDS patients were very high risk by IPSS-R. Complex karyotype was found in 89% of enrolled patients.

 The protocol specifies administration of 4500 mg/d APR-246 as a 6-hour intravenous infusion daily for four consecutive days, with administration of 75 mg/m2/d azacitidine by sub-cutaneous injection or intravenously beginning on Day 4 after completion of APR-246 infusion and continuing for 6 additional days.
 Patients who receive benefit from frontline therapy and undergo allo-HCT are eligible to continue with post-transplant maintenance therapy with APR-246 and azacitidine.
-As of May 2019, there were 11 evaluable MDS patients and 4 evaluable AML patients.
-At the time of first serial bone marrow biopsy, occurring at Cycle 3 Day 22, responses were achieved in 9/11 (82%) of MDS patients and 3/4 (75%) of AML patients, for a combined 80% ORR (95% confidence interval: 52 - 96%).
-As demonstrated in the following table, these data from the French Phase 1b/2 MDS/AML Trial are qualitatively consistent with data from the U.S. Phase 1b/2 MDS/AML Trial taken at the same time point.
-The table below also shows the maturation of responses in the U.S. Phase 1b/2 MDS/AML Trial following continued cycles of APR-246 with azacitidine.
+As of July 2019, of the 53 patients enrolled, there were 11 MDS patients and 5 AML patients that had at least one serial bone marrow biopsy performed and were evaluable for response in accordance with trial protocol.
+Responses were achieved in 8/11 (73%) of MDS patients with 55% CR rate, and 4/5 (80%) of AML patients with a 60% CR rate, for a combined 75% ORR and 56% CR rate.
+As demonstrated in the following table, these data from the French Phase 1b/2 MDS/AML Trial are qualitatively consistent with data from the U.S. Phase 1b/2 MDS/AML Trial.